Brewline/reserve-reaction/README.md

-### Use this package only if you like instant tech debt
+### :warning: Use this package only if you like instant tech debt :warning:
 ok, you've been warned

 ---